emard/esp32blesynscan/micropython/README.md

 # BLE Motor Server

 Primary use is for Android.
 Works on Windows.
-Linux ble-serial written in python doesn't work.
+Linux BLE-serial written in python doesn't work.
 Mount lacks BLE support and using its WiFi is not practical, complicated routing etc.